Thwaites Glacier: Subglacial features

 Swamp-like canal areas and streams underlie the glacier.
 The upstream swamp canals feed streams, while the dry areas between those streams slow the flow of the glacier.
 Due to this friction, the glacier is considered stable in the short term.
 As warming progresses, these streams expand and form larger structures underneath the glacier.
-The largest one to date was discovered by NASA researchers in 2019—an underwater cavity formed mostly in the previous three years, nearly 350 m tall and 4 km wide, with an area two-thirds the size of Manhattan.
+The largest one to date was discovered by NASA researchers in 2019—an underwater cavity formed mostly in the previous three years, nearly 350 m tall and 4 km wide, with an area two-thirds the size of New York's Manhattan island.

-In 2014, the area underneath Thwaites Glacier was found to have heat flow from geothermal activity nearly twice the global average, and about 3.5 times larger in hotspots.
-By 2017, scientists have mapped 138 volcanoes beneath the West Antarctic Ice Sheet, with 91 of them previously unknown.
+In 2014, heat flow from geothermal activity in the area underneath Thwaites Glacier was found to be nearly twice the global average, and about 3.5 times larger in hotspots.
+By 2017, scientists had mapped 138 volcanoes beneath the West Antarctic Ice Sheet, with 91 of them previously unknown.
 Marie Byrd Land, the location of Thwaites and Pine Island Glaciers, was found to harbor around one volcano per every 11200 km2 of area.
-This density is relatively high, though it is lower than in other global hotspots such as the East African Rift (one per 7200 km2) or even Antarctica's own central rift (one per 7800 km2).
-The heat from magma flows beneath these volcanoes can affect melting, and the risk of volcano eruptions increases as more ice is lost as a consequence of isostatic rebound.
-At the same time, both Marie Byrd Land and the central rift also contain the majority of West Antarctica's 29 volcanoes whose height exceeds 1 km, even as they remain completely covered by ice.
+This density is relatively high, though not as high as in other global hotspots such as the East African Rift (one per 7200 km2) or Antarctica's own central rift (one per 7800 km2).
+The heat from magma flows beneath these volcanoes can affect melting, and as more ice is lost, isostatic rebound increases the risk of volcano eruptions.
+At the same time, both Marie Byrd Land and the central rift also contain the majority of West Antarctica's 29 volcanoes whose height exceeds 1 km, which remain covered by ice.
 This massive size is likely to make them into significant roadblocks to ice flows, and thus gives them the potential to delay glacier retreat in its advanced stages.

 Importance

-On this map, arrows mark warm water currents, which are the main factor in the projected demise of the Thwaites Glacier.
+Arrows mark warm water currents, which are the main factor in the projected demise of the Thwaites Glacier.

-Between 1992 and 2017, Thwaites Glacier retreated at between 0.3 km and 0.8 km annually, depending on the sector, and experienced a net loss of over 600 billion tons of ice as the result.
+Between 1992 and 2017, Thwaites Glacier retreated at between 0.3 km and 0.8 km annually, depending on the sector, and experienced a resulting net loss of over 600 billion tons of ice.
 This loss had caused about 4% of the global sea level rise over that period.
-If all of the ice contained within Thwaites Glacier melted (which is expected to take place over multiple centuries), it would be sufficient to raise the global sea level by 65 cm.
+If all of the ice contained within Thwaites Glacier melted (which is expected to take place over multiple centuries), that would raise the global sea level by 65 cm.
 This is more than twice as large as all of the sea level rise which occurred between 1901 and 2018 (estimated at 15–25 cm), though only a fraction of the total sea level rise which would be seen in the future, particularly under high warming.